-Finding a high altitude lake in India is rare.
+Finding a high altitude lake is rare.
 Finding one like Bhrigu Lake is even rarer.

 The oval-shaped, pristine lake is believed to change its colors and formations with every season.
 In early summer, one can see the formation of emerald green and blue ice rings on the lake.
 In the late months of summer, it turns into a blue lagoon.